Ceylon Civil Service: Grades

-The formally the Chief Secetery of the Government of Ceylon was the head of the CCS, since 1948 this functioned was carried out by the Secretary to the Treasury.
+The formally the Chief Secretary of the Government of Ceylon was the head of the CCS, since 1948 this functioned was carried out by the Secretary to the Treasury.
 Senior appointments such as department heads and government agents were made from members of the Class I. The senior most officers of the CCS were appointed as Permanent Secretaries, however they would leave the CCS for the duration of the appointment.